TechCrunch is a group-edited blog that profiles the companies, products and events defining and transforming the new web.

 It's not news, it's Fark.

-Airbnb closes its rumored $475M round originally published by Gigaom, © copyright 2014.
+MSN Messenger to shut down in China, its final stronghold originally published by Gigaom, © copyright 2014.